 Visit Elizabeth Warren’s website.

-Jay Inslee announced her candidacy for the Democratic nomination on March 1, 2019.
+Jay Inslee announced his candidacy for the Democratic nomination on March 1, 2019.

 Visit Jay Inslee’s website.